parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 **Save and exit the file**

-4. Verify nginx config is good and reload
+4. Verify nginx config is good and reload.

 **verify configuration is good**